Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Andrew Benintendi (.415 on-base percentage in past 10 games, 75 points above season-long percentage), battle starting pitcher JP Sears and the Oakland Athletics at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .667 slugging percentage over his past 10 games, take on starting pitcher Paul Blackburn and the Oakland Athletics at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Athletics.
+He notched a home run while going 1-for-3 in his most recent game against the Athletics.

 Andrew Benintendi Game Info & Props vs. the Athletics